MahmoudHegazi/How-to-emped-survey-form-to-ng-Desk/README.md

 it's full respsonive , then it go to next step submit a form with his name and email this form will collect this info and with my edit to <a  href="https://zapier.com/">Zaiper</a>
 it will send mail with <strong>customized HTML and with it a <a href="https://docs.google.com/forms/d/e/1FAIpQLSepNKr7ERrqBT0HaDMgGq4ljXDsM7gUCnzXVCcvFUu3Evu7vw/viewform?usp=sf_link">
-seruvey</a> I created on google forms
+The survey</a> I created on google forms

 ## now we come to the hacker marge  (Out of box)